itfrombit/osx_handmade/README.md

 IMPORTANT
 ---------
 I removed Casey's platform-independent game code from this repository.
-At the moment that is just handmade.cpp and handmade.h.

-Once you clone or update from this repository, copy over the handmade.cpp/.h files from Casey's source code to the handmade subdirectory.
+Once you clone or update from this repository, copy over the following files from Casey's source code to the handmade
+subdirectory:
+  handmade_platform.h
+  handmade.h
+  handmade.cpp

-This repository works with Casey's handmade.cpp/.h files from handmade_hero_025_source.
+This repository works with Casey's handmade.cpp/.h files from handmade_hero_029_source.